Cross of the Bay

 This unusual behaviour is thought to be caused by underwater freshwater rivers from the Yucatan, which the sharks would use to cleanse their bodies.
 Cousteau spent several weeks here studying the sharks and the migration of lobsters.

-One of Bravo's novels became a film called Tintorera (1977), for which he did underwater photography.
-He photographed and directed underwater scenes in the James Bond movie Licence to Kill.
+One of Bravo's novels became a film called Tintorera (1977), for which he photographed underwater scenes.
+He also photographed and directed underwater scenes in the James Bond movie Licence to Kill.

 Ramon Bravo is a significant person in Isla Mujeres and has contributed much to studying and understanding our beautiful and fragile ecosystem.
-He has inspired many to embrace the career of marine biology, oceanography, scuba diving or underwater photography, and many others to dedicate themselves to preserving our environment from other perspectives.
+He has inspired many to embrace the careers of marine biology, oceanography, scuba diving, underwater photography and many others to dedicate themselves to preserving our environment from other perspectives.

-His work in the defence of marine ecosystems led to the presentation of the Ramon Bravo Medal, which the Government of Quintana Roo grants.
+His work in defending marine ecosystems led to the presentation of the Ramon Bravo Medal, which the Government of Quintana Roo grants.

 The Statue and Ramón